Jumpstart Weight Loss: 21 Small Changes to Help

 18) Use a fitness tracker

 Having a fitness tracker is another great way to jumpstart weight loss.
-It helps you to be more in control of your health by providing you with necessary data related to your eating, sleep, and workout habits.
+It helps you to be more in control of your health.
+It provides you with necessary data related to your eating, sleep, and workout habits.

 Aside from the number of steps you’re taking daily, a fitness tracker also monitors the following: